10xreza/william-virtual-assistant/readme.md

 ## Exit:

 To exit and close the program, you must first close the graphic window and then stop the terminal output with Ctrl + Z control keys.

-## DesktopShortcut:

-for create icon WILLIAM in desktop and your applications, you must copy WILLIAM.desktop in this path: /home/kia/.local/share/applications

-to exit WILLIAM in DesktopShortcut without terminal output , you must first close the graphic windows and next tell WILLIAM goodbye

 And finally I thank Nihal Singh for the original code